nanoporetech/epi2me-api/readme.md

 ## 9. Under the Hood (Dev Notes)
 ##

 The fundamental application logic is broken into a main file and three class files.
-The main file will create a single instance of each of the three classes (api, remoteDirectory, and localDirectory) and these three class instances will live for the lifetime of the application and will handle all of the logic.
+The main file will create a single instance of each of the three classes (api, SSD, and AWS) and these three class instances will live for the lifetime of the application and will handle all of the logic.
 The project is structured as below: ***/

           - /lib
             - app.js
               - /Classes
-                - LocalDirectory.js
+                - SSD.js
                 - MetrichorAPI.js
-                - RemoteDirectory.js
+                - AWS.js

 /*** Ultimately, the methods in app.js simply call methods from its three class instances in turn.
 Here's a short excerpt from the app file which demonstrates the logic of the metrichor.stop() function in its entirety. **<

           function stop(done) {
-            localDirectory.stop(function() {
+            SSD.stop(function() {
-              remoteDirectory.stop(function() {
+              AWS.stop(function() {
                 api.stopCurrentInstance(function() {
                   console.log("Stopped Running Instance");
                   done()